lz4/lz4/examples/blockStreaming_lineByLine.md

 In Line#X+2 (see (5)), finally LZ4 forget almost all memories but still remains Line#X+1.
 This is the same situation as Line#2.

-Continue these procedure to the end of text file.
+Continue these procedures to the end of text file.

 ## How the decompression works